Lane Thomas Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.9 K/9, which ranks 23rd in MLB.
+- The pitching staff for the Rockies has a collective 7.9 K/9, which ranks 24th in the league.

-- The Rockies' 5.76 team ERA ranks 25th among all league pitching staffs.
+- The Rockies have a 4.88 team ERA that ranks 19th across all league pitching staffs.

-- The Rockies rank 22nd in baseball in home runs surrendered (nine total, 1.5 per game).
+- Rockies pitchers combine to rank 20th in baseball in home runs given up (nine total, 1.3 per game).

-- The Rockies are sending Freeland (1-0) out to make his second start of the season.
+- Urena (0-1) gets the start for the Rockies, his second of the season.

-- The lefty last pitched on Saturday against the San Diego Padres, when he went six scoreless innings while giving up three hits.
+- His last appearance was in relief on Sunday when the righty tossed 2/3 innings against the San Diego Padres while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.